alexeygrigorev/mlwiki.org/index.php/Data_Model.md

 ---
-title: "Data Model"
 layout: default
 permalink: /index.php/Data_Model
+tags:
+- data-models
+- databases
+title: Data Model
 ---

-# Data Model

 ## Data Model
 A ''data model'' is a notation for describing data.
 - It makes sure that all applications see clean and organized data